 U.S. Military Academy Cadet

-An excellent student of mathematics, Ord received an appointment to the United States Military Academy at the age of sixteen in 1835.
-Among his classmates were Henry Halleck and Edward R. S. Canby, both of whom became general officers in the U.S. Army during the American Civil War.
+An excellent student of mathematics, Ord received an appointment to the United States Military Academy at age sixteen in 1835.
+Among his classmates were Henry W. Halleck and Edward R. S. Canby, both of whom became general officers in the U.S. Army during the American Civil War.
 Ord graduated from the Academy on July 1, 1839, placing seventeenth in his class of thirty-one cadets.

 U.S. Army Officer

-Following his graduation, the army commissioned Ord as a second lieutenant with the 3rd U.S. Artillery and sent him to Florida, where he took part in the Second Seminole War (1835–1842).
+Following his graduation, the army brevetted Ord as a second lieutenant with the 3rd U.S. Artillery and sent him to Florida, where he took part in the Second Seminole War (1835–1842).
 On July 1, 1841, the army promoted Ord to first lieutenant.
 At the conclusion of the campaign against the Seminoles, Ord served at several forts along the East Coast, until officials sent him to California in 1846.
 Ord arrived in time to serve on garrison duty at Monterey during the Mexican-American War (April 25, 1846–February 2, 1848).

 While serving in California, Ord worked as a civilian surveyor to supplement his military pay.
 In 1849, he created one of the first maps of Los Angeles.
 In 1850, the army transferred Ord to the Pacific Northwest, where he worked on a coastal survey.
 While serving there, army officials promoted Ord to captain on September 7, 1850.
 Ord returned to garrison duty at Benicia, California in 1852.